Opportunities to Serve

 Richmond Volunteer Opportunities:

 Mission: For more than 30 years, we have provided lunch on Mondays at Second Presbyterian Church to homeless people and others in need.
 The meal is prepared and served by more than 50 members of our church.
-This hospitality mission includes other churches that alternate in sending teams to Second Presbyterian to prepare and serve the meals.
+This hospitality mission includes other churches that rotate in sending teams to Second Presbyterian to prepare and serve the meals.

 Volunteer contact: Elva Mapp email@example.com